Nextiva / Blog / Marketing & Sales

 According to McKinsey’s Next in Personalization report, 71% of consumers expect personalized interactions from companies, and 76% get frustrated if this doesn’t happen.

 What’s more, that expectation doesn’t disappear after churn.
-Offering generic discounts or blanket promotions won’t cut it; customers want to feel like you understand them and know what it takes to make them stay.
+Offering generic discounts or blanket promotions won’t cut it; customers want to feel like you understand them and know what it takes to keep them.

 Use insights from your segmentation to craft personalized offers that speak to why they left.
 For example, for those who left due to price, you’ll want to focus on flexible payment options, time-limited discounts, or even bundling services to offer better value.